SHIRAZNEDAL2019/learning-jordan/read2.md

 Brackets is a free text editor that’s available for download for Windows computers, Mac computers and Linux computers.

 **Sublime Text**
- is a premium software that can be purchased in full for $70,It has syntax highlighting.
+ is a premium software that can be purchased in full for $70 , It has syntax highlighting.

  ## The Difference Between Text Editors and IDEs: